odyssomay/LispIndent/README.md

 You probably want to bind each of these actions to a key.
 This can be done in `Utilities->Global Options...`, select `shortcuts` and `Plugin: LispIndent` in the `Edit Shortcuts` drop-down list.

-The most convenient way to use LispIndent, is to bind `Indent` to ctrl+i, and `Insert newline and indent` to enter.
+The most convenient way to use LispIndent, is to bind `LispIndent: Indent` to ctrl+i, and `LispIndent: Insert newline and indent` to enter.
 This will override the default jEdit actions.
 Since you probably don't want to use LispIndent's indenting when you are editing a non-lisp file, you should enable the option `Only use lisp indenting if the file name matches:`